rebeccawilliams/oldrebeccawilliamssite/content/pages/fun.md

         image_alt: lorem-ipsum
         video_embed_html: >-
           I still am working on what to include here.
 Everyone is allowed one "Coming Soon" page?
-The above Title is from David Graber's essay by the same name, you can read it here.
+The above Title is from David Graeber's essay by the same name, you can read it here.
         media_position: top
         media_width: fifty